brimdata/zed/pkg/zng/docs/spec.md

 The type code follows the field name and is encoded as a uvarint.

-A record may contain zero columns, in which case the only legal value for such a type is unset (see below).
-An unset record with zero columns corresponds to a JSON empty object when translating ZNG to JSON and vice versa.
+A record may contain zero columns.

 #### Array Type Encoding